Please download the ERNOP Conference 2019 Call for Papers.

 Pamala Wiepking is the Visiting Stead Family Chair in International Philanthropy and Visiting Associate Professor of Philanthropy at the Lilly Family School of Philanthropy at IUPUI in Indianapolis.
 In 2017 she was recipient of the UMD SPP Do Good Institute-ARNOVA Award for Global Philanthropy and Nonprofit Leadership.
 With Femida Handy she co-edited the new standard reference work on global philanthropy, the Palgrave Handbook of Global Philanthropy, which won ARNOVA’s 2016 Virginia Hodgkinson Research Book Prize.
 Dr. Wiepking is also one of the founding members of the European Research Network on Philanthropy (ERNOP).
 Dr. Wiepking’s research focuses on cross-national and interdisciplinary explanations of philanthropy.
 She is a member of the editorial board for NVSQ and the International Journal of Nonprofit and Voluntary Sector Marketing.

 For presenting your work at the ERNOP Conference 2019, submissions of a short abstract and the full working paper are required.
-Submit your abstract here.
+Submit your abstract here by February 10, 2019.

 Please keep in mind: